 - Cons of a Humidifier in Baby’s Room

-It would be best to note several factors before getting the best position for the humidifier in the nursery.
+It would be best to note several factors before getting the best position for the humidifier in a toddler’s room.

-Considering the distance from the baby’s room or bed.
+1. Distance from the baby’s room or Crib

-Furthermore, some humidifiers make a lot of noise when they work, which can disrupt the baby’s sleep.
-However, if the baby is suffering from a cold and you are using a warm-mist humidifier, you may need to position the humidifier slightly closer to the baby’s bed during the night.
-This is a temporary measure.
-As a result, you don’t have to place the humidifier so close to the child as soon as he or she feels better.
+Again, some humidifiers make a lot of noise when they work, disrupting the baby’s sleep.
+However, suppose the baby is suffering from a cold, and you are using a warm-mist humidifier.
+You may need to position the humidifier slightly closer to the baby’s bed during the night.
+This is a temporary measure, and you don’t have to place the humidifier close to the child as soon as they feel better.

-What is the best place for a humidifier in a child’s room?
-It would be best to place a humidifier in the center of the room to ensure even moisture distribution.
+The best place for a humidifier is the center of the room to ensure even moisture distribution.